Chapter

 What does Exodus chapter 3 mean?

-This chapter provides one of Scripture's most famous encounters: Moses and the burning bush.
+This passage includes one of Scripture's most famous encounters: Moses and the burning bush.
 This chapter can be divided into four sections, as God calls Moses to a position of leadership and vows to bring judgment on Egypt for their treatment of Israel.

-First, Moses served as a shepherd of his father-in-law's sheep.
+Moses served as a shepherd of his father-in-law's sheep (Exodus 2:16–22).
 He was with the sheep on the west side of the Sinai wilderness at a place called Horeb, later associated with Mount Sinai, which would later be called the mountain of God (Exodus 24:13).
-While there, the Lord appears to Moses in a burning bush (Exodus 3:1–8).
-The text notes "the angel of the LORD" appeared in the flames of a bush with fire that would not extinguish.
-Moses was curious about this fire so he turned to see it.
-The Lord spoke to Moses from the bush, and Moses answered.
-Moses is told to remove his sandals because he is standing on holy ground.
-God reveals Himself as the same God as his father and of Abraham, Isaac, and Jacob.
-Moses feared greatly and hid his face from God.
-God also expressed to Moses that He had seen the affliction of the Israelites in Egypt and came so that He could deliver them from Egypt and bring them to what later became known as the Promised Land.
+There, "the angel of the Lord" appeared in the flames of a bush with fire that would not extinguish.
+The Lord spoke to Moses from the bush, telling him to remove his sandals because he is standing on holy ground.
+God reveals Himself as the same God as his father, the God of Abraham, Isaac, and Jacob.
+God knew about the suffering of Israel in Egypt (Exodus 2:23–25) and planned to rescue them.
+He would act to bring them to what later became known as the Promised Land (Exodus 3:1–8).

-The third section (3:16–19) consists of God's message to the elders of Israel, including instructions for their appeal to Pharaoh.
-Moses was to appear to the elders of Israel, telling them they would leave slavery and travel to a new land.
-They would then tell Pharaoh to let them go, but would be denied until God "compelled" him (Exodus 3:19).
+The third section is of God's message to the elders of Israel, including instructions for their appeal to Pharaoh.
+Moses was to appear to the leaders of the Hebrews, telling them they would leave slavery and travel to a new land.
+They would then tell Pharaoh to give them their freedom.
+Yet they would be denied until God "compelled" the Egyptian ruler (Exodus 3:16–19).

-The fourth section (Exodus 3:20–22) assures Moses of Israel's upcoming deliverance.
+The final passage assures Moses of Israel's upcoming deliverance.
 The Lord promises to judge Egypt and perform signs.
-When the people leave, they would plunder the Egyptians.
-In fact, God is specific regarding the taking of silver and gold jewelry and clothing.
-These items would then be placed on the Israelites' own children as a sign of victory over the Egyptians.
+Later chapters describe these as the ten plagues of Egypt (Exodus 7—12).
+When the Hebrew people leave, they would take great wealth from their captors.
+God specifically mentions silver and gold jewelry and clothing.
+These would be given to the Israelites' own children as a sign of victory (Exodus 3:20–22).

-All of these predictions would come true as promised in chapter 3.
-However, Moses continued to object, offering further doubts throughout chapter 4 until the Lord convinces him to obey His calling.
-Egyptian slavery would end through many signs and wonders, the people would leave Egypt, would plunder the Egyptians, worship God at Mount Sinai, and eventually enter a new land as their own nation.
+All these predictions would come true as promised.
+However, Moses continues to offer doubts (Exodus 4:1, 10, 13) until the Lord convinces him to obey.
+Egyptian slavery would end (Exodus 12:41).
+Through many signs and wonders, the people would leave Egypt, would plunder the Egyptians, worship God at Mount Sinai, and eventually enter a new land as their own nation.

 Expand